-At sub-patellar, medial arthrotomy, remnants of the CCL were removed and the menisci inspected; pathology was managed by partial meniscectomy.
+At sub-patellar, medial arthrotomy, remnants of the CCL were excised.
+The menisci were inspected and pathology was managed by partial meniscectomy.
 Caudal meniscal release was performed at the surgeons’ discretion.
 TPLO was performed according to Slocum (Roush and others 1993) with some individual surgeon and chronological variation.
 Only one surgeon used a jig and all three progressively reduced the extent of proximal tibial muscle dissection throughout the period of study.
 The osteotomy was stabilised using either a pre-contoured, non-locking Delta plate (Orthomed Ltd, Huddersfield, UK) or locking TPLO plate (Synthes Ltd, Welwyn Garden City, UK).
-The wound was covered for 2-3 days using a non-adherent wound dressing (Primapore, Smith and Nephew).
-Dogs were discharged the day after surgery to room confinement and limited but increasing lead controlled exercise until follow up at 6-8 weeks demonstrated good clinical and radiographic progress.
+The wound was covered for 2-3 days using a non-adherent dressing (Primapore, Smith and Nephew).
+Dogs were discharged after 24 hours to room confinement and limited, increasing lead exercise until follow up at 6-8 weeks demonstrated satisfactory clinical and radiographic progress.
 SSI cases were further re-examined 6 weeks after either antibiotic administration or implant retrieval.
 Joint lavage was undertaken only at the time of implant retrieval if the joint was also septic.
 Radiographs were obtained pre- and post implant retrieval to confirm satisfactory bone healing by demonstration of bridging bone at the caudal, lateral and cranial margins of the osteotomy.

 Statistical analysis